ianyrchen/minnow/writeups/check0.md

 I collaborated with: [list sunetids here]

-I would like to credit/thank these classmates for their help: [list sunetids here]
+I would like to credit/thank these classmates for their help: [allenweng]

 This lab took me about [6] hours to do.
 I [did not] attend the lab session.